Content

 2. Is this for those currently employed at public schools only or for others as well?
 Are ECE community-based programs included in this work?

 This program is for public school districts.
-The State is supporting ECE pipeline efforts through the ECEACE, in which ISBE is a partner.
+The state is supporting early childhood education pipeline efforts through the Early Childhood Access Consortium for Equity Scholarship Program, in which ISBE is a partner.

 Print Teacher Vacancy Grant Pilot Program FAQsPDF Document